Apple pie: Ingredients

-Apple pie can be made with many different sorts of apples.
-The more popular cooking apples include Braeburn, Gala, Cortland, Bramley, Empire, Northern Spy, Granny Smith, and McIntosh.
-The fruit for the pie can be fresh, canned, or reconstituted from dried apples.
+The fruit in an apple pie can be made with many different varieties of apples.
+Common cooking apples include Cox's Orange Pippin, Braeburn, Gala, Cortland, Bramley, Empire, Northern Spy, Granny Smith, and McIntosh.
+The fruit for the pie can be fresh, canned, or reconstituted from dried apples in the case of dried apple pie.
 Dried or preserved apples were originally substituted only at times when fresh fruit was unavailable.
-The basic ingredients of the filling are sugar, butter, a thickener like cornstarch and an acidic ingredient like lemon juice.
-Spices are added most commonly cinnamon, nutmeg. and lemon juice which is used to prevent oxidation of the apples when macerating the filling.
+The basic ingredients of the filling are sugar, and an acidic ingredient like lemon juice.
+A thickener like eggs or corn starch may be added, while butter is added in the US.
+Spices may be added like cinnamon or nutmeg.
+Lemon juice which is used to prevent oxidation of the apples when macerating the filling.
 Many older recipes call for honey in place of the then-expensive sugar.

+Most apple pies use shortcrust pastry.
+However, the tarte Tatin is traditionally made with puff pastry, while the Greek milopita bougatsa uses filo pastry.